 - The demographic characteristics of the community, such as age, socioeconomic status, and culture(s)

-- The groups within the community that are most vulnerable and at a greater risk of drug abuse
+- Groups within the community that are most vulnerable and at a greater risk of drug abuse

 - The community’s social patterns, strengths, resources, and vulnerabilities

-Community members may not think that drug abuse in their community is significant enough to warrant attention.
+Some individuals may not think that drug use in their community is significant enough to warrant attention.
 This denial must be dealt with before effective drug prevention programs can occur.
 To overcome denial:

 - Encourage community members to participate

-There isn’t a one-size-fits-all prevention program.
+There is no one-size-fits-all prevention program.
 Going to the gatekeepers — the people who know what the community needs because of their position or role, or because they are in need themselves — will help determine who is in need of prevention services and what can be done to provide that service.